Suffragette (2015)

-Suffragette tells the true story of a group of women in 1912 London who, after being inspired by Streep’s Emmeline Pankhurst, risk everything in an attempt to get women the right to vote.
+Suffragette tells the true story of a group of women in 1912 London who, inspired by Emmeline Pankhurst, risk everything in their attempt to gain the right to vote for women.
 The story is easy to follow, and the characters are identifiable.
 But with all that these women risked and all that was done to them, I felt remarkably unmoved by this picture.
-With that said, not everyone felt the same way that I did.
+With that said, I don’t think everyone shared my thoughts.
 Afterward, I heard someone next to me say, “Wow,” to the person she was with.
 Perhaps I wasn’t invested enough?
-Maybe I watch too many movies?
-Possibly my belief that the film would be nothing more than a boring historical drama before even sitting down ruined any chance I might have had of enjoying it.
-But for whatever reason, as I kept evaluating this film as I watched it, I kept coming up with the same thing.
+Maybe I watch too many movies.
+My belief that the film would be nothing more than a boring historical drama before even sitting down ruined any chance I might have had of enjoying it.
+However, for whatever reason, as I continued to evaluate this film while watching it, I kept arriving at the same conclusion.
 C+.
 It was a slightly above-average movie.
 It will not finish on many end-of-year top ten lists, and it certainly won’t end up on mine.
 But it certainly is worth watching.
-And I always like to give movies based on true stories that don’t distort the facts for the benefit of the doubt.
-And I think that is what Suffragette did here.
+I always prefer movies based on true stories that don’t distort the facts for the sake of dramatic license.
+And that is what Suffragette did here.

-The movie’s positives were the acting, the character development, the sets, and, of course, the true story.
+The movie’s positives included the acting, character development, sets, and, of course, the true story.
 The negatives were the directing, the screenplay to an extent, and the lack of emotion involved with what could have been a moving feature film.

 Plot 9/10